 It always pains me to hear an evaluator say, "Joe, that was a good speech, but you didn't carry out your assignment of 'Hands Up' or 'Vocal Variety'."
 If the objective of Joe's speech was to improve the use of his hands and he kept his hands in his pockets during the whole speech, then his speech was a complete failure no matter what words were spoken.
-Presumably Joe fore we are experts, we must learn the musical scales before we become concert pianists.
-We must rid ourselves of grunts and groans before we can become effective public speakers.

-Many of us are prone to look bevond our basic objectives - yes, even to forget them and aim at the stars, never realizing that first things must come first.
-We must master the fundamentals bewas laving brick.
+Presumably Joe was laying brick.
 The second said he was earning \$3.50 an hour.
 The third raised his eyes and replied, "I am building a cathedral."
 The foreman promptly fired him.
 "The dope was supposed to be building a garage," he said.
 So let us aim at the stars but at the same time be sure we establish our immediate objectives and reach those first before we attempt to place ourselves in orbit.